RikkaApps/websites/storage_redirect/guide/README.md

 # Introduction

-Before introducing "Storage Redirect", please see if you have the following problems ("Storage Redirect" is born to solve these problems).
+Before introducing "Storage Isolation", please see if you have the following problems ("Storage Isolation" is born to solve these problems).

+* When an app requests storage permission, do you want let it access specific files only.

 * When you open your file manager or use your phone as a USB flash drive, do you find that there are a large number of folders that you don’t know, it is difficult to find files you want to find in them; do you want to know what app created the file and if it can be deleted.